 The Contractor is obliged to provide all necessary cooperation to the Customer in the event of an inspection carried out by any public authority, especially in the case of inspections pursuant to Section 2(e) of Act No. 320/2001 Sb., on financial inspection in public administration and on the amendment of certain acts (Financial Control Act).

-Engineering, operability and safety audits

-In the course of the performance of the design, engineering and procurement work executed under this Contract, the Customer’s Representative will conduct engineering, operability and safety audits to assist the Contractor in performance of its responsibilities and obligations hereunder.
-The engineering, operability and safety audits will address, but will not necessarily be limited to, the quality and completion status of engineering, procurement and delivery of Materials, equipment and works, and the construction and operating plant safety.
-The audits will be conducted at the office location(s) where the Contractor performs the relevant design, engineering and procurement work and/or at the Site.
-The engineering, operability and safety audits shall not relieve the Contractor of any of the responsibilities and obligations under this Contract.
+CUSTOMER’S RESPONSIBILITIES

+The Customer shall be responsible for the following:

+Clarification of all TOP’s and coordination of all suppliers;

+Workforce for installation, Commissioning (Cold Commissioning, Hot Commissioning);

+operation of line after training;

+workforce during Initial Operation Tests and Performance Tests;

+personal qualifications of workers.

+The Customer shall assist and facilitate in every possible way the Contractor's personnel to organize and plan the activities to be performed in such a way that these activities can start immediately upon arrival of the Contractor's personnel "on-Site" and that no interruption or delay will arise until their final completion.

+Furthermore, it is hereby understood and agreed in any case that the assembly, commissioning, and start-up activities shall not commence until all objectively required preparatory work to be carried out by the Customer has been substantially completed in a manner not preventing the Contractor work.

+This preliminary work includes, in particular, without limitation:

+The foundations (construction work), which must be completed and cleared and freed of unnecessary material and cleaned properly.

+All equipment and installations (light, electricity, water, gas, etc.) and all necessary equipment (including any lifting devices, hoists, gantry crane, mobile crane and mobile working platforms etc.) that must be installed or provided and must function perfectly.

+The Customer shall also provide the Contractor's personnel free of charge “on-Site”:

+An office and any other necessary premises.

+An internet connection.

 PERSONNEL

-The Contractor shall prepare and submit to the Customer an updated list of personnel responsible for provision of services and works on Site to be provided in the course of performance of the Work within forty-five (45) days after the date of signing of the Contract.
+The Contractor shall prepare and submit to the Customer an updated list of personnel responsible for provision of services and works on Site to be provided in the course of performance of the Work within forty-five (45) days prior to start of the installation at the Site.
 Such list shall contain identification and contact details for each person provided.

 During the performance under the Contract, the Contractor shall update the personnel list and provide its updated version to the Customer without undue delay.